 Whole school events such as church services, European Day of languages, safer internet day, shared learning workshops between the partnership bring the whole academy/partnership community together and provide a memorable and meaningful context within which pupils can live their school’s values

-The school promotes Democracy and encourages parental feedback at parents Evening and through surveys.
+The academy promotes Democracy and encourages parental feedback at parents Evening and through surveys.
 In addition, Pupil Voice is becoming a strong feature of the school with an array of opportunities for pupils to influence the decisions that affect them.
 This is done either directly with pupils taking part in surveys for providing feedback, as well as expressing their views indirectly through elected representatives such as School Councillors; the election of which provide pupils with first-hand experience of the democratic process.

 The academies have good links with the local communities (parents, church, local charities)